realdecoy/rdvue/docs/UnitTests.md

-Unit Tests with Jest
+# Unit Tests with Jest
 --------------------------------------

 ### Introduction

 Unit tests are focused on validating small bits of functionality in a software product.
 Unit tests can be done manually or they can be automated.
-If you wish to learn more about unit testing and approaches that can be taken, please see here [Unit Testing](https://realdecoy.atlassian.net/wiki/spaces/QPA/pages/732364878/Unit+Testing)
+If you wish to learn more about unit testing and approaches that can be taken.

 If you wish to automate your unit tests, [Jest](https://jestjs.io/) can be used.
 Jest is a JavaScript testing framework that can be integrated into several different JavaScript frameworks and it is very useful for certain use cases.

-<mark>If you wish to see examples of Jest in action, please see here → [Unit testing examples](https://realdecoy.atlassian.net/wiki/spaces/QPA/pages/1175650344/Unit+Testing+with+Jest)</mark>

 ### Technical